Arrow BOOK

 • No meaningful improvement in some cases

-Your consultant will discuss risk and expected outcomes based on your condition and target area.
+Your consultant will discuss the risks and expected outcomes based on your condition and the area being treated.

 When to consider other options

-If PRP is not appropriate, or if symptoms do not improve, your consultant may discuss:
+If PRP platelet rich plasma is not appropriate, or if symptoms do not improve, your consultant may discuss:

 • Updated imaging and reassessment